Login Security for Community Websites: Forums, Groups, and Networks

 - Enforce re-authentication for sensitive actions.

-This strategy increases trust among members of closed community networks.
+This framework increases trust among members of closed community networks.

 3. Brute-force protection and 2FA

-BuddyBoss communities often attract substantial user audiences.
+BuddyBoss communities often attract large user audiences.
 LoginPress helps by:

 - Blocking automated attacks early